-Some are friends and some are foes!
+Like people, some plants are friends and some are foes!
 Learn more about companion planting or what is also called companion gardening.
 Think of it as a “buddy system.”

 Examples of Companion Plants